vccolombo/vccolombo/README.md

 - Decide what to do for my Undergraduate Thesis (and actually start doing it)

 ### Cybersecurity:

 - Participate in at least 30 Capture The Flag competitions
   - Milestones:
     1. 5 CTFs
     2. 10 CTFs
     3. 20 CTFs
     4. 30 CTFs
 - Read [all 27 cybersecurity books](2021/books.md) I bought from Humble Bundle
   - Milestones:
-        1. 1 Book
+    1. ~~1 Book~~ - **Completed January 7**
     2. 5 Books
     3. 15 Books
     4. 27 Books
-        5. Make a review of each of them and post on my website

 ### Data Science:

 - Make the projects I wanted to do but never started:
   - Recommendation system
   - Something related to cybersecurity
   - Hacktoberfest
   - Who knows what else?